-For over ten years, I taught elementary aged children in Montessori classrooms.
-I knew that each and every one of my students was learning, but it was clear that not all of them could show their knowledge or gain knowledge through the written word.
-I didn’t know the best way to help them and was determined to find a way.
+For over ten years, Jennifer taught elementary aged children in Montessori classrooms.
+She knew that each and every one of her students were learning, but it was clear that not all of them could show their knowledge or gain knowledge through the written word.
+Jennifer didn’t know the best way to help them and was determined to find a way.

 These children were bright, eager learners.
-They clearly wanted to do what was asked, but were found frustrated and confused by their own difficulties.
-It was taking a toll on them.
-I needed to find a way to remove the barrier.
+They clearly wanted to do what was asked, but were found frustrated by their own difficulties.
+Jennifer knew she needed to find a way to remove the barrier.

-Then I started Mindguide Learning, LLC.
-I bought my own Montessori materials and use them alongside techniques I’ve learned for dyscalculia.
-I received training in Orton-Gillingham and learned a systematic, cumulative, auditory and kinesthetic way to help struggling readers.
-I remodeled my one-car garage.
-I offered my services as a private tutor to children in and out of Montessori schools all over Portland.
+So, Jennifer founded Mindguide Learning, LLC.
+She incorporated Montessori materials alongside techniques learned for dyscalculia.
+She then received training in Orton-Gillingham and learned a systematic, cumulative, auditory and kinesthetic way to help struggling readers.
+Jennifer now offers services as a private tutor to children in and out of Montessori schools all over Portland.

-After completing a BA in Psychology, I originally worked with puppies at a guide dog center.
-A fascination with behavior and development drove me to return to school and in 2015 I graduated with an MAT in Elementary Education.
-Since then, I have gained experience working with children ages three through fourteen in a variety of environments, including public schools, private schools, and outdoor education programs.
+After completing a BA in Psychology, Brittany worked with puppies at a guide dog center.
+A fascination with behavior and development drove her to return to school and in 2015 she graduated with an M.A.T in Elementary Education.
+Since then, Brittany has gained experience working with children ages three through fourteen in a variety of environments including public schools, private schools, and outdoor education programs.